Gigaspaces/xap-docs/site/content/xap121adm/controlling-the-replication-redo-log.markdown

 # Weight policy

 Replication configuration is affected by the size of the redolog, measured in replication packets, and various thresholds and policies which dictates system behavior.
 Since transactions are replicated in a single packet (to ensure atomicity), the redolog size was not granular enough, as transactions can include few or many sub-operations.
-Starting with XAP 12.1, replication packets have weight, where simple operations weigh 1 and transactions weigh as the sum of their sub-operations, which makes it easier to configure replication.
+Starting with XAP 12.1, replication packets have weight, where simple operations weigh 1 and transactions weigh as the sum of their sub-operations, which makes it easier to configure replication and increases the predictability of the replication.

 Two policies are available: